 The elegance of Dr. Pottenger’s work is he didn’t stop there.
 He asked himself, “ I wonder what would happen if I put these deficient, dysfunctional cats back on real food?”

 Amazingly, it took only 4 generations to restore the weakened cats back to full functional health.
-They regained sexual function, their teeth strengthened, their vitality returned, all within only 4 generations!
+They regained sexual function, their teeth strengthened, and their vitality returned, all within only 4 generations!

 So, what’s going on here?

 We see Pottenger’s research as a great demonstration of our ability to express our genetic potential.
 In the field of epigenetics, it’s clearly shown that our genes turn off and on on a ‘real time’ basis as a response to environmental influences.

 In other words, unlike what our culture thinks of when the word ‘genetics’ comes up (that we are dealt a deck of genes and are victim to how they unfold regardless of our choices through life), people who study epigenetics like to say, “Genetics loads the gun and our environment pulls the trigger”.

 In other words, our day to day choices has a HUGE impact on how our genes express themselves as health and vitality or dysfunction and disease.